toshi0383/TVMLKitchen/README.md

 ```

 # Kitchen Recipes
 Though TVML is static xmls, we can generate TVML dynamically by defining **Recipe**.
-Theme is customizable.
 Built-in Recipes are still middle of the way.
 You can send PRs!

 ## AlertRecipe